ilbers/isar/RECIPE-API-CHANGELOG.md

 It should be noted that the `KERNEL_IMAGE` and `INITRD_IMAGE` variables were updated hence recipes using them shouldn't be impacted per se.

+### Append kernel name to custom module and u-boot-script packages

+These packages depend on a specific kernel.
+Its identification is now appended to the binary package names in the form "-${KERNEL_NAME}".